garyfeng/openai_audio_stt/README.md

 ### Dify form configuration notes

 - The file parameter uses `form: form` in the tool YAML so users can upload audio via the Workflow UI.
 LLM cannot provide file inputs, hence not `form: llm`.

+### Azure-specific guide

+For Azure configuration nuances, api-version differences between listing and audio endpoints, and the fallbacks implemented in this plugin, see:

+- readme_azure.md